alonzing/PrivacyPolicyModeling/README.md

 ### Installing
-*The following steps can also be done via an IDE of your choice, this a step-by-step via CMD.*
+*The following steps can also be done via an IDE of your choice, this is a step-by-step Command Prompt guide.*

 * Clone the project
 ```